NZVA Awards

 The award recognises long and valued service to the affairs of the NZVA including:

-• Length of service, longer service carrying more weight than shorter service
+• length of service, longer service carrying more weight than shorter service

-• Quality and benefit of service to members
+• quality and benefit of service to members

-• Degree of voluntary input, over and above that which would normally be expected of a person in that position.
+• degree of voluntary input, over and above that which would normally be expected of a person in that position.

 Nominations and eligibility